Lisa Stokke: Acting career

 Following the success of Mamma Mia! and other stage shows Stokke has appeared in various guest roles on British and Norwegian television, musical shows and films, in addition to leading roles on stage in Norway.
 She appeared in one episode of the British detective series Jonathan Creek, playing Jodee Tressky in the episode "Satan's Chimney".
 She also starred in the Norwegian film Long Flat Balls II.

 In 2010, she appeared in her own documentary series entitled Lisa Goes To Hollywood, portraying her search for a role in Hollywood.
 The series was broadcast on NRK.

 In the Norwegian language dub of Disney's Frozen and Frozen II, she provides the voice of Elsa.

 On December 2, 2018, she guest-starred in the BBC1 hit series Doctor Who in the eleventh series episode "It Takes You Away".

-Lisa lives in Battersea, London with her family.
+Stokke lives in Battersea, London, with her family.
 Her mother also moved to London.

 Music

 Her performance in Mamma Mia! is included on the original cast recordings from 1999.
 She also contributed to the Help!
 I'm a Fish film soundtrack.

 She released her first solo album, A Piece of Lisa in 2006.

-And then went on to release a single “With love” in 2012.

-She was the voice and singing voice of Elsa, in the Norwegian Dub of Frozen, Frost, she sang the Norwegian rendition of "Let it Go", "La Den Gå".
-In Frozen II, Frost II, she sang the Norwegian rendition of "Into the Unknown", "I ukjent land".
+She was the voice and singing voice of Elsa in the Norwegian dub of Frozen, Frost, she sang the Norwegian rendition of "Let it Go", "La Den Gå".
+In Frozen II, Frost II in Norwegian, she sang the Norwegian rendition of "Into the Unknown", "I ukjent land".

-On February 9, 2020, Stokke was called to join Idina Menzel, Aurora and eight more of Elsa's international dubbers to perform the song “Into the Unknown” during the 92nd Academy Awards.
+On February 9, 2020, Stokke was called to join Idina Menzel, Aurora and eight more of Elsa's international dubbers to perform “Into the Unknown” during the 92nd Academy Awards.
 Every international performer sang one line of the song in a different language: Maria Lucia Heiberg Rosenberg in Danish, Willemijn Verkaik in German, Takako Matsu in Japanese, Carmen Sarahí in Latin American Spanish, Stokke in Norwegian, Kasia Łaska in Polish, Anna Buturlina in Russian, Gisela in European Spanish and Gam Wichayanee in Thai.

 Other work

-Stokke has been featured in commercials for Norwegian football betting and advertising Ottakringer beer.
+Stokke has been featured in commercials for Norwegian football betting and Ottakringer beer.

-In the summer of 2005 Stokke hosted the Mandela concert, in support of the South African HIV and AIDS cause, in her hometown of Tromsø.
+In the summer of 2005, Stokke hosted the Mandela concert, in support of the South African HIV/AIDS cause, in her hometown of Tromsø.